Decorative laminate: Manufacturing

-After the papers are impregnated with the resins, the three layers of paper/resin are placed into a press which simultaneously applies heat (120 °C) and pressure (5 MPa).
+After the Kraft papers are impregnated with the resins, the three layers of paper/resin are placed into a press which simultaneously applies heat (120 °C) and pressure (>70 bars).
 The pressing operation allows the thermoset resins to flow into the paper, then subsequently cure into a consolidated sheet with a density greater than 1.35 g/cm3.
 During the press cycle, the decorative surface can also be cured while in contact with a textured surface to create one of many different surface finishes.

-HPL consists of more than 60 to 70% paper, with the remaining 30 to 40% a combination of phenol-formaldehyde resin for the core layers and melamine-formaldehyde resin for the surface layer.
+HPL consists of more than 60 to 70% Kraft paper, with the remaining 30 to 40% a combination of phenol-formaldehyde resin for the core layers mostly, and melamine-formaldehyde resin for the surface layer.
 Both resins belong to a class of thermosetting resins which crosslink during the press cycle creating irreversible chemical bonds that produce a nonreactive, stable material with characteristics different and superior to those of the component parts.

 HPL can be produced using both continuous and discontinuous (batch) manufacturing processes.
-HPL are supplied in sheet form in a variety of sizes, thicknesses and surface finishes.
+HPLs are supplied in sheet form, or compact form, in a variety of sizes, thicknesses and surface finishes.